Preorbital gland: In bovids

 The alcephine bovids (wildebeests, hartebeests, hirola, bontebok, blesbok, and several similar species) have preorbital glands which secrete complex mixtures of chemical compounds.
 The preorbital glands of the bontebok (Damaliscus pygargus pygarus) are larger in males than in females.
 Their secretions contain at least forty different chemical compounds, and are deposited on grass and twigs at the borders of their territory.
 They then appear to transfer the secretions from the grass to their horns and forehead by waving the head from side to side across the stalk bearing the secretion.
 Marking of plant stalks with preorbital gland secretions is seen in both sexes.
 In contrast to the duikers and raphicerids, the klipspringer (Oreotragus oreotragus) is a semi-gregarious species, while the hirola (Beatragus hunteri) is fully gregarious.
 Nevertheless, these animals display territorial scent marking of grasses with secretions from their preorbital glands.

 Differences in the social structure and marking behavior among different species may lead to a different size and position of the preorbital glands on the animal's face.
 For example, Günther's dik-dik (Madoqua guentheri) is a monogamous species of antelope that lives in a permanent territory, the boundaries of which the animals mark several times a day by actively pressing the preorbital glands to grasses and low-lying plants and applying the secretions.
 In this territorial animal, the preorbital glands remain of considerable size throughout the year.
 The glands are located in large preorbital pits in the lacrimal bone, and are surrounded by specialized facial muscles that compress them to express the secretions more effectively.
 In contrast, the saiga antelope (Saiga tatarica) is a polygamous and somewhat nomadic species which does not occupy any permanent territory at any time during the year.
 For most of the year the preorbital glands remain small, only growing to substantial size during the rut.
 At that time of year, secretions ooze more or less continuously from the glands.
 In this nonterritorial animal, the preorbital glands are not as well-developed, lack well-developed surrounding facial muscles, and are positioned in an inconspicuous and shallow depression of the lacrimal bone.

 Research directions

-The recent identification of several antimicrobial compounds from the secretions of animal dermal scent glands may be the beginning of a promising new area of drug development.
+The recent identification of several antimicrobial compounds from the secretions of animal dermal scent glands may be a new area of drug development.
 Assuming functional analogs of these lead compounds can be synthesized and found to be effective in vivo, the potential exists for producing new antimicrobial agents against pathogenic skin microorganisms.